-We have a team of over 80 people from the local area and further afield who volunteer on a regular basis at the Centre.
-Some volunteers help us with IT, the archive, health & safety, catering for our events, suppers and external hire of the Centre, accounting, contribute to and help with exhibitions, event planning, leading and more.
+We have a team of about 100 people from the local area and further afield who volunteer on a regular basis at the Centre.
+Some volunteers help us with IT, the archive, health & safety, looking after the premises, catering for our events, suppers and external hire of the Centre, accounting, contribute to and help with exhibitions, event planning, leading and more.
 About half of our volunteers help in the Tea Room over the weekend when the tea room is open, some in the kitchen and some as wardens, meeting and greeting visitors.
 All our food is home made, including cakes, jams and chutneys and Bettys and Taylors have hired the Centre for meetings a number of times now.
 The tea room is an excellent opportunity to introduce passing customers to our wide ranging programme of events that are taking place at other times of the week.

 What we offer

 We offer you a fun, rewarding and beautiful place to visit and volunteer with the chance to meet lots of new people.
 There is a lead volunteer on duty at all times when the Centre is open.
 All new volunteers are supported by another more experienced volunteer in the early days and, where appropriate to role, will be included in the rolling cycle of food hygiene and first aid training.
 We provide polo shirts, fleeces and aprons for those volunteering in the tea room and as wardens.
 A light lunch is provided to those who volunteer for a whole day at the weekend.

 From 1 April to 31 October, our weekend opening hours are Saturday and Sunday from 11am-4.30pm.
 From 1 November to 31 March we open on Sundays from 11am-4pm.
 Some volunteer for half days, which is approximately 3½ hours and some for the whole day.
 We ask weekend volunteers to commit to at least one half day per month.
 You will need your own transport to reach the Centre as there isn't any public transport unfortunately.